Kudasai03/FPT_GGMaps_Review_Scraper_NLP/README.md

     `$ pip3 install py_vncorenlp`

     _A special thanks goes to [Linh The Nguyen](https://github.com/thelinhbkhn2014) for creating this wrapper!_
+Paste the Path you setup the VnCoreNLP in the def word_segmentation(text) in the Process.py file to finish set up the VnCoreNLP

-Install the requirment.txt file and then open the terminal then run the code
+**Install the requirment.txt file and then open the terminal then run the code**

 ```
 python -m streamlit run d:/Toan/Scrape/google-review-scraper-main/webapp.py
 ```